-The SD symbol and SDHC symbol are trademarks. ○ SP The SD symbol and ■■ Sumu symbol are nadomarks or registered ○ Windows®/Windows Vista® are trademarks or registered trademarks of Microsoft®.
-O Macintosh® and Mac OS® are trademarks or registered trademarks of Apple Inc. O Steinberg and Cubase are trademarks or registered trademarks of Steinberg Media Technologies GmbH Inc. O Intel® and Pentium® are trademarks or trademark or registered trademark of Advanced Micro Devices, Inc. O All other trademarks, product names, and company names mentioned in this documentation are the property of their respective owners.
+\checkmark The SD symbol and \rightleftharpoons SDHC symbol are trademarks.

+SP The SD symbol and EE SUITU Symbol are backmarks.
+Windows®/Windows Vista® are trademarks or registered trademarks of Microsoft®.
+O Macintosh® and Mac OS® are trademarks or registered trademarks of Apple Inc. O Steinberg and Cubase are trademarks or registered trademarks of Steinberg Media Technologies GmbH Inc. O Intel® and Pentium® are trademarks or registered trademarks of Intel® Corporation. ◎ AMD AthlonTM is a trademark or registered trademark of Advanced Micro Devices, Inc. O All other trademarks, product names, and company names mentioned in this documentation are the property of their respective owners.
 All trademarks and registered trademarks mentioned in this manual are for identification purposes only and are not intended to infringe on the copyrighted properties of their respective owners.